claytonyen/resistor-code-reader/README.md

 - **Customizable resistor body color** — change the body color of the resistor to whatever you like (besides band colors).
 - **Reset function** — reset all bands back to the currently selected body color.
 - **Live digit/multiplier/tolerance breakdown** — displays the decoded value of each individual band (1st digit, 2nd digit, 3rd digit, multiplier, tolerance) as you select colors.
-- **Resistance value display** — automatically calculates and displays the total resistance once all bands are set.
+- **Resistance value display** — automatically calculates and displays the total resistance once all digit bands are set.
 - **Flexible value entry** — type a resistance value in multiple formats and the bands will update to match, including:
   - Standard notation: `4700`
   - Shorthand with unit: `4.7k`